Lauragra/LauragraRepo0310215424/LauragraDocset0310215424/overview/call_api.md

-# Calling the Microsoft Graph API
+# Using the Microsoft Graph API

 To access and manipulate a Microsoft Graph resource, you call and specify the resource URLs using one of the following operations: